zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Will will allow all debug commands for non-admins.
 Turning this to false will only allow debug (cheat) commands if the user is an admin.
 - Default Value: True

+## Config

+### VehicleCreativeHeight
+- Description: Sets the vehicle creative command height, this value is relative to the current height of the ship, negative numbers will sink your ship temporarily
+- Default Value: 0

+## Vehicle Debugging

 ### DebugMetricsEnabled
 - Description: Will locally log metrics for ValheimVehicles mods.
 Meant for debugging functional delays, convexHull logic, and other long running processes.
 This can be log heavy but important to enable if the mod is having problems in order to report issues.
 - Default Value: False